samyak45/my-old-website/_posts/2016-09-16-revolutioaries-vs-rebels.md

 IMO, both are nuthead extremists but hey, only <nutheads> like these have been known to bring marked transormations!

-I am just a laid back rebel.
+I am just a <laid back/lazy> incorrigible rebel.

 Now the conclusion that is expected from a 'serious' blogpost as this -